just1689/jstooling/README.md

 # JS Tooling

-The goal of this application is to allow you to execute .js files with special functions in Javascript because executed in Go.
+The goal of this application is to allow you to execute .js files with special functions available in Javascript but implemented and executed in Go.

 ## Support built-in functions